A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Bullseye functionality

-In Figure \ref{fig:plot-sc-multi-latex} variable pairs are sorted from highest to lowest maximum score.
-We see that the mutual information measure (nmi) is consistently less than the ace score.
+In Figure \ref{fig:plot-sc-multi-latex} we see that the mutual information measure (nmi) is consistently less than the ace score.
 By definition the ace score cannot be less than the cancor score, and they are identical for categorical pairs of variables, for example, (\texttt{citizen}, \texttt{lang}) and (\texttt{lang}, \texttt{race}).
 The ace scores for income with other variables is much higher than the cancor score, indicating non-linear association.
 For example, an investigation of the (\texttt{age}, \texttt{income}) scatterplot shows that income goes up with age until about age 40 and then drops off.

 Next we investigate how the variable associations vary by race.
 We use Pearson correlation for numerical variables and canonical correlation otherwise.
 Here we filter out those with moderate correlations or those whose correlation varies across race.
 See the code segment below.
 Some interesting patterns emerge, see Figure \ref{fig:plot-group-scores}.